kendemu/Client/Plugin/PSMove/README.md

 Intro
 ------

-This is the PSMove API plugin for SIGVerse.
+This is the PlayStation Move API plugin for SIGVerse.
 By running the PSMoveAPIService you will be able to collect data from the psmove on the SIGServer.